noellert/home/cv.md

 "Equality and Growth: Changes in the Composition and Distribution of Wealth in Rural China, 1946-1966."

 - Co-authored with Xing Long, Hu Yingze, and James Z. Lee.
+- Revised version presented at session, “Material Antecedents of War and Revolution,” Annual Meeting of the Social Science History Association, Chicago, IL.
+17-20 November 2016.
-- Presented at the international meeting, "Rural Collectivization in China and Eastern Europe: Equality and Growth," organized by the Shanxi University Research Center for Chinese Social History and the HKUST School of Humanities and Social Science, Taiyuan, China, 5-6 August 2016.
+- First presented at the international meeting, "Rural Collectivization in China and Eastern Europe: Equality and Growth," organized by the Shanxi University Research Center for Chinese Social History and the HKUST School of Humanities and Social Science, Taiyuan, China, 5-6 August 2016.

 "Education, Class and Marriage in Rural Shanxi, China in the Mid-20th Century."